slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On present

 You will die soon.
 Act accordingly and don't postpone joy: live life ready to meet god like it’s everyone else’s last day.
-If you can’t find pleasure in the simple or the mundane, then you won’t find pleasure anywhere.
+If you can’t find pleasure in the simple or the mundane, you won’t find pleasure anywhere.
+Just because you are not where you want to be, does not mean that you cannot have fulfillment and joy in the present moment.
+Learn to reframe your current situation and find meaning within it.

 > *'Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.' -- Steve Jobs*

 > *'Every day in the mirror I watch death at work.' -- Jean Cocteau*

-> *'We are like butterflies who flutter for a day and think it's forever.'*

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Mahatma Gandhi*